Creating an Amazon ECS task for the EC2 launch type with the Amazon CLI

 Task definitions are lists of containers grouped together.
 The following example is a

-simple task definition that uses a busybox
+simple task definition that uses an nginx

-parameters, see Amazon ECS task definitions.
+the available task definition parameters, see Amazon ECS task definitions.

 The above example JSON can be passed to the Amazon CLI in two ways: You can save the task